longevityframework/longevity/manual/poly/embeddables.md

 For this to work, all we need to do is to make longevity aware of our polymorphic type `UserVerification`, and its children.
-All four will be embeddables, but we mark the `EType` of the parent as a `PolyType`, and that of the children as `DerivedType`.
-Every derived type must be aware of its parent poly type, so we need to define a `val polyType = UserVerification` in the derived types:
+All four will be embeddables, but we mark the `EType` of the parent as a `PolyType`, and that of the children as `DerivedType`:

 ```scala
 import longevity.subdomain.embeddable.DerivedType